Assistance programs Washington County Minnesota and Stillwater.

 The Washington County Housing and Redevelopment Authority is a non-profit organization that offer foreclosure assistance, information on mortgage help in Stillwater MN as well as counseling.
-There is a once-a-month class (on foreclosures) and one-on-one mortgage councilors that help them with financial credit and deal with housing issues.
+There is a once-a-month class (on foreclosures) and one-on-one mortgage councilors that help them with financial credit as well as deal with housing issues.
 The authority can also go over additional ways to get mortgage help.

 In addition, if a homeowner has been the victim of a scam, the HRA can also direct them to the appropriate agency to report it to.
 This may be a state or government agency. the agency may be able to help them deal with the scam.
 Phone 651-458-0936.

-Family Means is a Stillwater and Washington County agency that provides individuals with access to financial programs.
+Family Means is a Stillwater and Washington County agency that provides individuals with access to debt as well as financial programs.
 Some of the services they provide include:

 Other assistance is available too.
 Dial 651-439-4840 for credit and debt help.